 On July 27, 2017, a purported shareholder derivative complaint was filed in Massachusetts Federal court (Chiu v.
 Dipp) against OvaScience and certain former officers and directors of OvaScience alleging breach of fiduciary duties, unjust enrichment and violations of Section 14(a) of the Exchange Act. related to OvaScience's January 2015 follow-on public offering and other public statements concerning OvaScience's AUGMENT treatment.
-Following the Court's dismissal of an amended complaint, the parties agreed that plaintiffs could file a second amended complaint and that the case would be stayed pending the resolution of the Dahhan Action.
+Following the court's dismissal of an amended complaint, the parties agreed that plaintiffs could file a second amended complaint and that the case would be stayed pending the resolution of the Dahhan Action.
 In May 2018, the court entered an order staying this case pending the resolution of the Dahhan Action.
 As of September 12, 2022, the parties have reached an agreement in principle and have executed a term sheet in connection with the settlement.
 On February 14, 2023, the parties informed the court that, subject to court approval, they had reached an agreement to settle Chiu v.
 Dipp as well as Cima v.
 Dipp.
 The parties requested a 90-day stay in order to present the settlement to the state court in Cima v.
 Dipp first.
-On February 16, 2023, the Court granted the 90-day stay.
-On May 2, 2023 the Court extended the stay through July 12, 2023.
-Upon final approval of the Cima settlement, the Company expects that a motion to dismiss Chiu v.
-Dipp will also be filed.
+On February 16, 2023, the court granted the 90-day stay.
+On May 2, 2023 the court extended the stay through July 12, 2023.
+After final approval of the Cima settlement, the parties filed a stipulation and proposed order to dismiss the Chiu Action with prejudice on June 27, 2023.
+By order dated July 5, 2023, the court dismissed the Chiu Action with prejudice.